fullermd/ctwm-mirror/minibuild/README.md

 ### GNU libc

-Systems using GNU libc and its header (e.g., almost any Linux system) will require some extra -D flags to build properly.
+Systems using GNU libc and its headers (e.g., almost any Linux system) will require some extra -D flags to build properly.
 Uncomment the appropriate line in the Makefile (search for 'glibc') to turn them on.

 ### Linux

-Linux systems are fairly likely to have bison install, but no yacc.
-You can set `YACC=bison` in the environment or make command line.  (env is the only way to trigger it properly when running mkmk.sh)
+Linux systems are fairly likely to have bison installed, but not yacc.
+You can set `YACC=bison` in the environment or on the make command line.
+(env is the only way to trigger it properly when running mkmk.sh)

 ### Solarish